-Third, using a blind lineup administration can prevent witnesses’ memories from distortion during lineup identification.
-In a blind lineup administration, the administrator does not know the identity of the suspect.
-A blind lineup can prevent the administrator from giving subtle hints such as an unconscious gesture to the witness.
-Thus, in a blind procedure, it is less likely that the administrator will intentionally or unintentionally lead the witness to identify a person on the basis of misinformation than during a non-blind lineup.
-Blind lineup administration can also reduce the post-identification effect such that witnesses’ confidence and judgements about their identifications do not escalate due to erroneous feedback (Dysart, Lawson, & Rainey, 2012).
+Thirdly, using a blind lineup administration can prevent witnesses’ memories from distortion during lineup identification.
+In a blind lineup, the administrator of the lineup is unaware of the identity of the suspect.
+A blind lineup can prevent the administrator from giving a witness subtle hints such as an unconscious gesture.
+Thus, in a blind procedure, it is unlikely that the administrator will intentionally or unintentionally cause the witness to identify a person on the basis of misinformation than during a non-blind lineup.
+Blind lineup administration can also reduce the post-identification effect such that witnesses’ confidence and judgments about their identifications do not escalate because of erroneous feedback (Dysart, Lawson, & Rainey, 2012).

-Distinguishing between True versus False memories
+Distinguishing between true versus false memories

-False memories have been reported to contain fewer sensory details than true memories (e.g., Norman & Schacter, 1997), but there are also many cases where false memories are experienced as vividly like true memories (Foley, Bays, Foy, & Woodfield, 2015).
-With the development of brain scanning techniques such as the functional magnetic resonance imaging (fMRI), the neural differences between true and false memories provide possibilities to identify false from true memories.
-Neural correlates of true and false memories have been studied extensively in recent years.
+It has been reported that false memories contain fewer sensory details than true memories (e.g., Norman & Schacter, 1997).
+However, in many cases, false memories have been experienced as vividly as true memories (Foley, Bays, Foy, & Woodfield, 2015).
+With the development of brain scanning techniques such as functional magnetic resonance imaging (fMRI), it is possible to identify false from true memories by studying the neural differences between the two.
+Furthermore, neural correlates of true and false memories have been studied extensively in recent years.
 Slotnick and Schacter (2004; 2006) identified different activations in the sensory-processing brain areas for true and false memories.
-Similar to the DRM paradigm, participants in their studies viewed various shapes in the study phase, and then formed false memories for related but not presented shapes in the test phase. fMRI scanning of the test phase revealed that true memories had greater activation in early visual processing regions (Brodmann area 17, 18) than false memories.
-Okado, Stark, and Loftus (2010) used the misinformation paradigm where they presented participants with picture stimuli in the study phase, followed by misinformation one day later.
+Similar to the DRM paradigm, the participants in their studies viewed various shapes in the study phase and then formed false memories for related, but not presented shapes in the test phase. fMRI scanning of the test phase revealed that there was greater activation in the early visual processing regions for true memories (Brodmann area 17, 18) than false memories.
+Okado, Stark and Loftus (2010) used the misinformation paradigm in which they presented participants with picture stimuli in the study phase and misinformation one day later.
 They also found that true memories of visual stimuli were preferentially associated with early visual processing areas, which are normally involved in sensory encoding of visual stimuli (see also Atkins & Reuter-Lorenz, 2011).

-Other studies showed that true memories for auditory stimuli were associated with activation in auditory sensory processing regions (e.g., left temporo-parietal cortex; Cabeza et al., 2001; Abe, Okuda, Suzuki, et al, 2008).
-On the basis of this type of results, Schacter, Chamberlain, Gaesser, and Gerlach (2011) proposed the sensory reactivation hypothesis, which holds that true memories are accompanied by retrieval of more sensory/perceptual details than false memories.
-This pattern would manifest itself in the reactivation of sensory/perceptual encoding brain regions that were engaged during the establishment of true but not false memories.
-Thus, when people have truly seen or heard target stimuli, brain areas that were engaged in processing the stimuli (e.g., early visual cortex) will be activated as soon as they try to retrieve memories of the targets.
-False memories lack such kind of activations as they have not been “seen” or “heard” before.
+Other studies have shown that the auditory stimuli of true memories were associated with activation in the auditory sensory processing regions such as the left temporo-parietal cortex (Cabeza et al., 2001; Abe, Okuda, Suzuki, et al, 2008).
+On the basis of this information, Schacter, Chamberlain, Gaesser and Gerlach (2011) proposed the sensory reactivation hypothesis, which maintains that true memories are accompanied by the retrieval of more sensory/perceptual details than false memories.
+This pattern is manifested in the reactivation of sensory/perceptual encoding brain regions that are engaged during the establishment of true but not false memories.
+Thus, when people have truly seen or heard target stimuli, the brain areas that were engaged in processing the stimuli such as the early visual cortex will be activated as soon as they attempt to retrieve memories of the targets.
+False memories lack these types of activations as they have previously not been “seen” or “heard.”
 The sensory reactivation hypothesis has been supported by recent studies (Dennis, Bowman, & Vandekar, 2012; Dennis, Johnson, & Peterson, 2014).